 All you need is a palette of face paints and some patience to create these party faces.
 Here are some ideas for you and the kids!

-Read on for more fun things to do around Singapore this Halloween.
+Looking for more things to do in Singapore?